MCGPPeters/UniqueIdGenerator/Praefixum.Tests/README.md

 The test suite uses a custom `SourceGeneratorVerifier` class which:

 1. Compiles test C# code using the Roslyn compiler
-2. Applies the UniqueIdGenerator source generator
+2. Applies the Praefixum source generator
 3. Gets the generated source code
 4. Verifies the generated code against expected patterns